rejetto/hfs/README.md

 ## Virtual File System (VFS)

 The virtual file system is a tree of files and folders, collectively called *nodes*.
-By default a node is folder, unless you provide for it a source that's a file.
+By default, a node is a folder, unless you provide for it a source that's a file.
 Valid keys in a node are:
 - `name`: how to display it.
 If not provided HFS will infer it from the source.
 - `source`: absolute or relative path of where to get the content